 The Advanced Operating System (AOS) uses adaptive resource management for efficient operation in multiuser environments.
-It supports concurrent batch, timesharing, and real-time operations.
-INFOS TM , COBOL, RPG II, and Idea are not available with AOS.
+It can manage up to 1 Mbyte of main memory in the ECLIPSE C/350 and supports concurrent batch, timesharing, and real-time operations.
+In addition, AOS can also support INFOStm and Idea.